Which kiteset is suitable for beginners to rent?

 The depower system allows you to adjust the power of your kite while kiting.
 Pulling the bar toward you gives you more power, pushing it away reduces the power.
 This system should work smoothly and respond instantly to your input.

-At the put together kitegear you should always check that all safety systems are working properly before going out on the water.
+At the assembling kitegear you should always check that all safety systems are working properly before going out on the water.
 Test the quick release on land, check the leash for damage, and make sure you know how all systems work.
 Safety is always paramount in kitesurfing, especially during the learning period.
-For more information on safe kite sets and personal advice, please feel free to Get in touch contact our experts.
+For more information on safe kite sets and personal advice, please feel free to contact with our experts.

 Kitesurfing Equipment